 S. GURLEY: I thought you went out and found this wonderful book like a great cookbook of recipes of natural dyes.
 Well, when I started looking through the books for natural dyes, they use copper, tin, chrome, sulfuric acid, nitric acid, iron.
 They use them like salt and pepper.
 So I threw away the books and started just with raw materials.

 GRIFFIN: What began as tinkering turned into Allegro Natural Dyes, the first company to offer a non-toxic process for commercial dyeing.
 Gurley runs Allegro with her husband Kent.

 K. GURLEY: This is a drum of Cochineal they're little, we get them in a dehydrated state, and if we take a couple of these, just two little bitty insects and crush them up and put them in a cup of warm water, and you will, rather immediately, see them giving off their red color and if you let that sit there and soak for fifteen or twenty minutes it'll turn the color of cranberry juice.

 GRIFFIN: The cochineal is a bug that lives on cactuses in Peru.
 Other natural sources of color include matterroot for oranges, osage for yellows and the indigo plant for blues and purples.

 (A shredder motor runs)

-GRIFFIN: This old document shredder is used to grind the bugs and plants to a find dust, which is the base for concentrated extracts that can be combined to create 100 colors on cotton, linen, and silk, and more than 200 colors on wool.
+GRIFFIN: This old document shredder is used to grind the bugs and plants to a fine dust which is the base for concentrated extracts that can be combined to create one hundred colors on cotton, linen, and silk, and more than 200 colors on wool.
 The dyeing room looks like a makeshift laundromat: front-loading washing machines swirling T-shirts in a vivid, deep pink dye along side a vat where the concentrated materials are mixed with water.

 K. GURLEY: This is a 250-gallon steam jacketed kettle, and basically it's just a big old beanpot.